TwilioDevEd/video-quickstart-js/README.md

 The project contains some common use-case examples for the Twilio Video JS SDK.

-* Media Device Selection: <URL of Bluemix App>/mediadevices
+* Media Device Selection: URL of Bluemix App/mediadevices
-* Local Video Snapshot: <URL of Bluemix App>/localvideosnapshot
+* Local Video Snapshot: URL of Bluemix App/localvideosnapshot

 ## License